 Python, is slower than Java or C, but its reputation for slow speed is usually exaggerated.
 Various packages for numerical calculations and optimization such as numpy and scipy offer the C like speed to numerical problems.
 Contrary to the common belief Python is not an interpreted language.
-Pypy even provides a just in time complier Python is compiled to bytecode and than executed.
+Python is compiled to bytecode and than executed.
 ABCE allows to parallelize the code and gain significant speed advantage over single-threaded code, that does not make use of the speed advantage of multi-core or multi-processor computers.